covidcaremap/covid19-healthsystemcapacity/README.md

 To build the maps, run

 ```
-> ./scripts/cibuild
+> ./scripts/build-website
 ```

-This will go through each map subdirectory and run its corresponding `cibuild` script.
-You can preview the visualizations locally by running `python -m http.server 9000` in the `_site` directory.
+This will go through each map subdirectory and run its corresponding `cibuild` script inside of a simulated Netlify build environment.
+You can preview the website locally by running `python -m http.server 9000` in the `_site` directory.

 ### Deployment